-The EPA's (2017) Air Quality in Ireland 2016 identifies that:
+The EPA's (2018) Air Quality in Ireland 2017 identifies that:

-- No levels above the EU limit value were recorded at any of the ambient air quality network monitoring sites in Ireland in 2016; - World Health Organisation (WHO) guideline values were exceeded at a number of monitoring sites for particulate matter (PM10 and PM{2.5}), ozone, SO2 and NO2; and - 2016 dioxin survey shows that concentrations of dioxins and similar pollutants remain at a consistently low level in the Irish environment.
+- No levels above the EU limit value were recorded at any of the ambient air quality network monitoring sites in Ireland in 2017; - The tighter World Health Organisation (WHO) guideline values were exceeded at a number of monitoring sites for particulate matter (PM10 and PM2.5), ozone and NO2; and - 2017 dioxin survey shows that concentrations of dioxins and similar pollutants remain at a consistently low level in the Irish environment.

-Air pollution from transport is dominated by NO_x emissions.
-Of these, NO_2 is particularly impactful from a health perspective.
-The report describes that concentrations of NO_2 at urban areas in Ireland are close to the EU annual limit value.
+Air pollution from transport is dominated by $NO_x$ emissions.
+Of these, $NO_2$ is particularly impactful from a health perspective.
+The report describes that concentrations of $NO_2$ at urban areas in Ireland are close to the EU annual limit value.
 The potential implications for air quality with increases in traffic numbers or from certain weather conditions unfavourable to dispersion of pollutants could result in exceedances of the EU limit value.

 The report states that:

-- 'Short-term exposure to NO2 is linked to adverse respiratory effects including airway inflammation in healthy people and increased respiratory symptoms in asthmatics. - Long-term exposure is associated with increased risk of respiratory infection in children.
-NO_X is a major precursor in the formation of ground level ozone.
-It is also a major precursor in the formation of photochemical 'smog'.'
+- "Short-term exposure to NO2 is linked to adverse respiratory effects including airway inflammation in healthy people and increased respiratory symptoms in asthmatics. - Long-term exposure is associated with increased risk of respiratory infection in children.
+NOX is a major precursor in the formation of ground level ozone.
+It is also a major precursor in the formation of photochemical 'smog'."

-With regards to solutions, the report identifies the following as possible actions that could help improve and maintain local air quality.
-Namely these are:
+With regards to solutions, the report identifies possible actions that could help improve and maintain local air quality.
+These include: